Immunoglobulin A (IgA) Nephropathy

 What is IgA nephropathy?

 IgA nephropathy is a chronic kidney disease.
 It progresses over 10 to 20 years, and it can lead to end-stage renal disease.
 It is caused by deposits of the protein immunoglobulin A (IgA) inside the filters (glomeruli) in the kidney.
 These glomeruli normally filter waste and excess water from the blood and send them to the bladder as urine.
 However, the IgA protein prevents this filtering process.
-This may lead to the following:
+This may lead to:

 - Blood and protein in the urine (hematuria and proteinuria)

 - Swelling in the hands and feet (edema)

 This is the most common cause of inflammation in the glomeruli.
 It is more common in Caucasian and Asian people.
 It is most often found in people in their teens to late 30s.

 The IgA protein is a normal part of the body's immune system.
-It is not known what causes IgA deposits in the glomeruli.
-In more than 10% of affected families, it is inherited.
+It's not known what causes IgA deposits in the glomeruli.
+In more than 10% of affected families, it's inherited.
 Some people who inherit the gene may not have any symptoms, but could pass the gene on.
 Men are affected more often than women.

 IgA nephropathy is a silent disease that may go unseen for years.
-It can happen at any age, but symptoms most often start before the age of 40.
+It can happen at any age, but symptoms most often start before age 40.
 The most common symptom is blood in the urine (hematuria).
 It takes many years to progress to the stage where it causes problems.
 These include swelling, recurrent upper respiratory infections, or intestinal disease.
 People with IgA nephropathy may also have flank pain and a low fever.
-Very rarely, blood pressure can become dangerously high.
+In very rare cases, blood pressure can become dangerously high.